Founder Seb Hall created Cloud Employee, as a solution to the UK tech skills gap by entering the tech talent pool in the Philippines.

-Well that’s why we created Cloud Employee, back in 2014, Nick Hargreaves and I were in the middle of the skills shortage we were struggling to find developers for our separate tech companies.
+Well that’s why we created Cloud Employee, back in 2014, we were in the middle of the skills shortage we were struggling to find developers for my tech company.
 We knew it wasn’t just us in the industry who were feeling the effects of the tech skills shortage, so we decided to create Cloud Employee as a solution to the problem.

 The UK tech talent pool may be limited but it’s almost the opposite in the Philippines because on average there are 130,000 Computer Science graduates each year compared with the 25,000 in the UK.
 The Philippines seemed like the perfect place to source tech talent because the software engineers speak fluent English and with modern technology, they can easily work remotely with UK companies.Fast forward to today and we now have over 240 employees with offices in the UK, Australia and the Philippines.
 Our remote employees from the Philipines cover a range of technologies and levels and work with over 100 start-ups, SMEs and large corporations.

 How exactly does this work?